NVIDIA/cutlass/README.md

 # Compatibility

-CUTLASS requires a C++11 host compiler and performs best when built with the [**CUDA 11.6u2 Toolkit**](https://developer.nvidia.com/cuda-toolkit).
+CUTLASS requires a C++11 host compiler and performs best when built with the [**CUDA 11.8 Toolkit**](https://developer.nvidia.com/cuda-toolkit).

-It is also compatible with CUDA 11.0, CUDA 11.1, CUDA 11.2, CUDA 11.3, CUDA 11.4, and CUDA 11.5.
+It is also compatible with CUDA 11.x.

+## Operating Systems
 We have tested the following environments.

 |**Operating System** | **Compiler** |